 The fourth angel blew his trumpet, and a third of the sun was struck, and a third of the moon, and a third of the stars, so that a third of their light might be darkened, and a third of the day might be kept from shining, and the night likewise.

-The heavens are partly obscured by Earth-enveloping clouds of smoke – again, presumably the result of a coronal mass ejection.
+The heavens are partly obscured by Earth-enveloping clouds of dust.
 Thick darkness was the ninth plague of the Exodus.

 Magnified a thousand times by instruments such as the Hubble Telescope, the heavens – so long a source of wonder – become a source of terror.
 In the atheistic account of origins asteroids are leftovers from the natural formation of the solar system.
 So god-like are our powers, we have photographed them at close quarters and even brought back samples, to say nothing of the information gleaned from meteorites on Earth.
 They have repeatedly failed to confirm the account.
 Most of the smaller bodies have turned out to be ‘rubble piles’, aggregations of rocks and dust produced when larger bodies collided with one another and shattered (hence easily broken up again).
 If not also rubble piles, larger bodies are the remains of created planets